 There is another type of preauthorization for prescription drugs, and that is step therapy.
 Step therapy is a type of preauthorization where we require you to first try certain prescription drugs to treat your medical condition before we will cover another prescription drug for that condition.
+Step therapy will not apply to prescription drugs used for the treatment of stage-four advanced, metastatic cancer or associated conditions.

 You will find the step therapy prescription drugs on the preferred drug guide.
-For the most up-to-date information, call the Member Services toll-free number on the back of your ID card or log on to your Aetna Navigator® secure website at www.aetnastudenthealth.com.
+For the most up-to-date information, call Member Services at the toll-free number on your ID card or log in to your Aetna website at www.aetnastudenthealth.com.